Calendar of Events

 Reverse Raffle/Casino Night (Mid-May)

-Our newest major event, Casino Night with Reverse Raffle, takes place in mid-May.
+Our newest major event, Casino Night with Reverse Raffle, takes place at the end of June.
 This event consists of … Proceeds from this event go to support the St. Brigid Capital Campaign.

 Trash-to-Treasure Sale (May)